-Sometimes, a design circuit for some unknown reasons fails.
-We turn it on, it works fine but a sudden it fails.
-To analyze this problem, to know what amplitude of impulse signals that are causing the circuit to fail, we need an oscilloscope.
-Well, I just cannot emphasize this how much an oscilloscope is the basic need of every electronics hobbyist or beginner.
-If you are thinking to learn electronics without an oscilloscope, you are wrong.
+Well, I just cannot emphasize this how much an oscilloscope is the basic need of every electronics hobbyist or beginner or any person involved in electronics.
+If you are thinking to learn or go with electronics without an oscilloscope, you are wrong.

 For electronics hobbyists or beginners, the best beginner oscilloscope I recommend is either the Siglent Technologies SDS1052DL, the Rigol DS1054Z, or the Hantek DSO5202P.
-These three models are proven best oscilloscopes for beginners and are priced reasonably.
-The bandwidth, sample rate, memory depth, and wave update rate are fine enough.
-The best thing, the size, and weight of these models are very much low, one can carry them anywhere.
+All these models come from brands with proven track records.
+These are the proven best oscilloscopes for beginners and are priced reasonably.
+I really like them all.

-In the rest of this article, I will give more info on these models and also provide you with their Amazon links.
+In the rest of this article, I will give more info on these models.

 1. Beginner Oscilloscope from Siglent Technologies (SDS1052DL)